zieglben/humanrobotretreat/README.md

 ## Benefits

 - Embodied presence: Physical presence of the robots and faculty increase the realism of the meditation compared to video/audio
-- Consistent delivery: Both robots are running with scripts that were revised and tested
+- Consistent delivery: Both robots were run with scripts that were revised and tested over multiple iterations of the retreat
 - Increased accessibility: Robots can be more accessible for anyone who purchased or participated the retreat
-- Higher engagement: Curisoty should lead people to experience new way of meditation
+- Higher engagement: Curiosity leads people to experience new way of meditation and explore the inner-workings of robotics at the same time
-- Customizable interactions: Scripts can be changed based on the needs of the sessions or groups
+- Customizable interactions: The scripts we developed can be changed based on the needs of the sessions or groups
-- Non-judgmental guidance: Robots can create a much comfortable environment for meditation as it do not judge or react
-- Scalable deployment: Once refined, the robots should lead the exercises by themselves withou any human intervention
+- Scalable deployment: Once refined, the robots can lead the exercises by themselves with little human-in-the-loop intervention

 # Retreat Structure

-The retreat is designed to be an approximately 3-hour session, balancing participant engagement and robot operational limits.
-The flow maximizes interaction with multiple robot/system deployments while incorporating natural transitions between activities.
+The structure for our deployments was modeled after a certain style of group mindfulness, retreats.
+Retreats are commonly in remote areas, away from distraction and the busyness of life.
+Our goal was to create an entirely encapsulated experience and limit distractions from the outside world.
+The two retreats we held were in a large lecture room in the Kelley Engineering Center on the Oregon State University campus.
+The room we selected had floor to ceiling windows to view the outside world, but offered an enclosed experience for the participants.
+The presence of these windows aided in the nature portions of the retreat, as detailed below.

+While many retreats are designed as weekend getaways, the schedule we developed fits within a 3-hour window and went through two iterations to reach its final form below.
+The 3-hour session balances participant engagement and robot operational limits, while allowing enough time for transition and individual, silent reflection.
 While a longer session would give participants more time to interact with the robots, it is also important to consider the robot battery life, audience attention span, and effectiveness of a longer session.
+With our time developing the robot programs, we found that longer sessions without human intervention often lost the attention of the participants, which helped us reach the timing in our schedule below.

 ##  Retreat Schedule (3 Hours)